BSc (Hons) International Business Management with Foundation Year

 - You’re looking for more support during the transition into university study.

 Do you have your sights set on a career in the world of corporate finance, event management or consultancy on the international stage?
-Whatever your ambitions, our BSc in International Business Management, which is accredited by the Chartered Association of Business Schools, will help you get there.
+Whatever your ambitions, our BSc in International Business Management, which is accredited by the Chartered Management Institute, will help you get there.

 You will visit entrepreneurs on a free study tour to Europe with previous destinations including Spain and Germany.
 You will also network and gain business contacts before you graduate at careers fairs, as well as having access to our Enterprise and Entrepreneurship Programme.
 Upon completion of the degree you will receive the Chartered Management Institute (CMI) Level 6 Diploma in Management and Leadership.
 Annual membership to CMI is free for one year after graduation.